Income Tax in Wales

 If you live in more than one home

-If you have a home in Wales and one elsewhere in the UK, tell HMRC which is your main home.
+If you have a home in Wales and one elsewhere in the UK, update your address to let HMRC know which is your main home.

 Your main home is usually where you live and spend most of your time.
 It does not matter whether you own it, rent it or live in it for free.